-Hardeep co-founded Motif Investing to create an intuitive way to invest in real-world ideas.
-He started Motif after spending more than six years in executive positions at Microsoft, including serving as general manager of Microsoft's $2 billion Enterprise-Services business.
-He was also director of corporate development and strategy, helping to oversee Microsoft's investments and acquisitions.
-Hardeep began his career as a consultant with the Boston Consulting Group.
-He holds a BS in economics and engineering from Yale University and an MBA from the Wharton School of Business.
-He also holds Series 7, 63 and 24 licenses in the securities industry, is a member of FINRA's Small-Firm Advisory Board and serves on the FINRA Technology Advisory Committee.
-He is a frequent guest on Bloomberg TV, CNBC, and Fox Business and blogs regularly for Forbes (http://www.forbes.com/sites/hardeepwalia).
-Hardeep is on Twitter at (https://twitter.com/hardeepw) and on Quora at (https://www.quora.com/Hardeep-Walia).
+Hardeep co-founded Motif Investing to create an intuitive way to invest conceptually.
+He spent more than six years at Microsoft, where he was General Manager of the company's enterprise services business, and prior to that was a Director of Corporate Development and Strategy, helping to oversee Microsoft's investments and acquisitions.
+He started his career at The Boston Consulting Group.
+Hardeep holds a BS in Economics and Engineering from Yale University and an MBA from the Wharton School of Business.
+He holds Series 7, 63 and 24 licenses in the securities industry, is an active member of FINRA's Small-Firm Advisory Board, serves on FINRA's Technology Advisory Committee and contributes frequently to Bloomberg TV, CNBC, Fox Business and Forbes.

 Arthur was the 25th chairman of the US Securities and Exchange Commission, serving as its longest-tenured chairman from 1993 to 2001.
 Throughout his tenure, he worked to educate, empower and protect investors.
 He created the Office of Investor Education and Assistance and established a website to allow the public free and easy access to corporate filings and investor education materials.
 After leaving the SEC, Arthur joined The Carlyle Group in 2001 as a senior advisor.
 He also serves as a policy advisor to Goldman Sachs and as a director of Bloomberg LP.
 Arthur graduated from Williams College before serving two years in the Air Force.
 His best-selling book, TAKE ON THE STREET: What Wall Street and Corporate America Don't Want You to Know/What You Can Do to Fight Back was published by Pantheon Books in October, 2002.